 Pack food for the road and stop at parks.
 We packed food for picnics and tried to stop at rest areas with playgrounds or went through a town to find a park the kids could play in.
 They released some steam and were much more likely to willingly get back in the car.
 After travelling several hours, the last thing they wanted to do was sit in a restaurant, so this worked perfectly.

 Do your activity for the day in the morning.
 When we were in Colorado we planned all of our outings for the morning.
 The kids were refreshed and energized, the temperatures were still cool, and we avoided the busy time at local attractions.
-Later in the day they were tired and whiney, so it was a good time to cool off in the hotel pool.
+Later in the day the kids were tired and whiny.
+That was a good time to cool off in the hotel pool.

 Stay near the attractions you plan to visit.
 Once we settled in a hotel, we didn’t want to move to another one that was closer to the site we wanted to see.
 That was a mistake.
 The attraction we wanted to see was 1.25 hours away.
 We got caught in construction and missed getting on the scenic train at the scheduled time and could not ride it.
 Plus, the kids were tired from the ride there and back.
 In hindsight, we should have moved to a hotel near the train so we simply had to wake up and go to the train station.

-Travelling with three small children did present its challenges, but we enjoyed our time together, and it was nice to finally have a family vacation.
+Travelling did present its challenges, but using these six tips for travelling with small children helped.
+We enjoyed our time together, and it was nice to finally have a family vacation.